janvgils/sids/README.md

 ### New options.

-If you want to [discus](https://github.com/janvgils/sids/issues) current and or new functions, please leaf a comment in the issue section of this repository.
+If you want to [discus](https://github.com/janvgils/sids/issues) current and or new functions, please leave a comment in the issue section of this repository.